-116 As referred to in Section 10(3)(a) Rail Traffic Decree and Section 40a Rail Traffic Regulations and as included in Annex 8 to the Rail Traffic Regulations.
+As referred to in Section 10(3)(a) Rail Traffic Decree and Section 40a Rail Traffic Regulations and as included in Annex 8 to the Rail Traffic Regulations.

-117 See Section 10(2) Rail Traffic Decree in which reference is made to the Railway Vehicles Service Regulations.
+164 See Section 10(2) Rail Traffic Decree in which reference is made to the Railway Vehicles Service Regulations.

-Appendix 13 Axle loads and load per unit of length (Chapter 3.3.2.2)
+Appendix 13 Axle loads and loads per unit of length (Chapter 2.3.5)